 - It must violate the implied warranty of habitability.

-- The issue must fall under the landlord's list of responsibilities.
+- The issue must fall under the landlord's list of duties.

-We hope this post served helpful for you, whether you're a property owner or a tenant.
-For more information, contact Windermere Property Management.
+We hope this post served helpful for you, whether you're a landlord or a tenant.
+For more information about the Residential Landlord-Tenant Act, contact Windermere Property Management.